 100 Senses

-It’s one thing when a fake is just less enjoyable than the original (like imitation flavorings or “lite” beer – which I still can’t stand).
+It’s one thing when a fake is just less enjoyable than the original (like imitation flavorings or “lite” beer – two other things I can’t stand).
 But it’s way worse when fakes steal from the original creator and cause more harm than good.
-Because, just like Isabel said, the junk they’re selling will end up being thrown away – just like the disposable items they’re supposedly replacing.
+Because, just like Isabel said, the junk that counterfeiters sell will end up being thrown away – just like the disposable items they’re supposedly replacing.

-And one bad experience will make people weary of legitimate reusable brands.
+Plus, one bad experience can make people weary of legitimately sustainable brands and high-quality reusable products.

 LastSwab Review (Reusable Q-Tips)

-Compared to cotton swabs, reusables do take some getting used to.
-Since they’re not made of cotton, of course they don’t absorb moisture, but the little nubs do a good job of collecting whatever’s built up inside your ear.
-It’s just a different concept, but if you keep an open mind it’s not hard to adapt to.
+Compared to disposable cotton swabs, reusable Q-tips do take some getting used to.
+Since they’re not made of cotton, of course they don’t absorb moisture, but the little nubs do a good job of collecting whatever’s built-up inside your ear.
+It’s a different concept, but if you keep an open mind it’s not hard to adapt to.

-I prefer the “basic” swab to the “beauty” version, which is designed for makeup touch-ups.
+I found the original “basic” swab more useful than the “beauty” version, which is designed for makeup touch-ups.
 I keep the basic on the shelf in my shower, in its storage case, use it to clean my ears, then rinse it.

-The material used for the beauty swabs is just a little bit harder, and I think it makes it tough to do touch-ups or wipe away excess eye makeup without dragging my skin a little.
-(Although LastSwab’s FAQ page recommends dipping them in makeup remover for touch-ups.)
+The material used for the beauty swabs is just a little bit harder than the original, and I think it makes it tough to do touch-ups or wipe away excess eye makeup without dragging my skin a little.
+(Although LastSwab’s FAQ page recommends dipping them in makeup remover for touch-ups.
+Instead, I usually end up ripping off a tiny corner of toilet paper, adding a drop of water, and using that on the end of the beauty swab.)

 Q: Why not just use biodegradable swabs made from cotton and paper?